jpverkamp/blog/content/programming/2013/2013-04-23-user-space-continuation-based-thread-pool.md

   (thread-pool-switch-count pool))
 ```

 The `switch-count` isn't strictly necessary, but it will allow us to do some amount of performance evaluation when all is said and done.
 Other than that, `all` will hold a list of all of the threads that we're dealing with while `current` is that same list only advanced to the currently executing thread.
-So we're not doing anything fancy with thread priorities, although we could easily do so by replacing `current` with a {{< wikipedia "priority queue" >}} rather than a simple list[^2].
+So we're not doing anything fancy with thread priorities, although we could easily do so by replacing `current` with a [[wiki:priority queue]]() rather than a simple list[^2].

 So how do we do all of that?
 Well, here is `threads` to create the initial state: